Utah's First Pioneer Burial Site

 Salt Lake County played a significant role in the national stage during the early 20th century.
 It was the center of the Progressive Movement and witnessed social and political reforms.
 The county also hosted important events, such as the 2002 Winter Olympics, which brought international attention to the region.
 Today, Salt Lake County remains a vital cultural, educational, and economic hub in Utah, preserving its history while embracing modern progress.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Salt Lake County, Utah.
+This timeline provides a condensed summary of the historical journey of Salt Lake County, Utah.

 • 1847: Salt Lake County is founded by Mormon pioneers led by Brigham Young